-EarthGen recognizes that we can only solve the interconnected crises of climate change and social injustice by working together.
+EarthGen recognizes that we can only solve big challenges by working together.

 Young people are natural changemakers and magnets for engagement, with great potential to unite their communities.
 EarthGen brings together young people, educators, schools, and community partners from across Washington state to create collective action for change.

 Together, EarthGen and its community partners develop science-based, action-oriented K-12 education and work collaboratively with school communities to equip students to become leaders in tackling climate change and creating equitable communities.

 Successful community partnerships can take many forms.